rwsaamanen/JavaServer-FinalProject/README.md

 # Java Server Programming Final Project

-This Final Project contains simple Font- and Backend.
-Software is a web application with a simple user, student and course management.
-As a database I have used our schools MariaDB.
+This Final Project encompasses a straightforward front-end and back-end.
+It's a web-based application designed for managing users, students, and courses.
+The backbone of the application relies on MariaDB, the database system utilized by our school.

 ## Management system